alex122is/Code-Vs-Zombies/README.md

 # Code-Vs-Zombies
-Education game teaching students how to code and have fun at the same time
+Educational game teaching students how to code and have fun at the same time killing zombies.
+To run game follow src/application/Main